pablofdezcampos/CoffeeBlogFronted/README.md

 - AboutUs Section

 # Development Errors
-- Due to in this project I do not add a Database for the Backend, I have to repeat HTML code.
+- In this project I do not add a Database for the Backend, I have to repeat HTML code.
 That is a wrong practise.

 # VIEW
 https://coffeblog-pf.netlify.app/